kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/11-serverless-functions/45-custom-hook-for-client-side-data-fetching.md

 ## Review what will happen
 1. We use the useLatestData hook
 2. When the home page renders out it will run the useLatestData hook ONCE
-3. That hook will inturn run the "use effect" hook which will run the fetch to hit our Sanity GraphQL endpoint
+3. That hook will in turn run the "use effect" hook which will run the fetch to hit our Sanity GraphQL endpoint
 4. Then that response comes back as JSON
 5. Then we turn it into an object
 6. Then we console log the response data returned